SuperHackio/GalaxyBMSConverter/README.md

 ### Conversion Warnings
 Once conversion is complete, it will give you a list of warnings, if any occured during conversion.

+## Importing into the game
+Once you have your working BMS file (it will be in .szs format if it's small enough to fit into the Sequence memory in-game), you can use [WiiExplorer](https://github.com/SuperHackio/WiiExplorer) to edit `AudioRes/Seqs/JaiSeq.arc`.
+Replace a song of your choosing (using ALT+R on the file you want to replace), then go to the File Properties of your file, and click the "Auto" button to set the compression flags correctly.
+Save the archive and assuming you did it correctly, it will work in-game.

+## Limitations
+- There is a maximum uncompressed sequence data size of 56kb in both Galaxy games.
+A BMS file cannot exceed this limit.
+- The program only supports one set of percussion at this time.
+All channels that use a percussion instrument will use this one set.
+- MIDI Gates are not supported.
+All midi notes must have both an ON and OFF.
+- Decimal BPM (120.5 for example) is not supported by the BMS file format directly, as the BPM is stored as an integer value.
+- The Maximum BPM is 255
+- The Maximum MIDI channel count is 16 (15 if you plan on having a timing track in your BMS).
+Note that this does not mean you can't have more than 16 MIDI *tracks* (two midi tracks that use channel 8 will be merged into one BMS Track during conversion)
+- BMS has a concept called Subroutines, which is not supported by the converter at this time.
+- All MIDI Control Changes (CCs) are always written, so having a lot can result in larger files.
+An option for this to be compressed hasn't been found in the game code yet as far as I know.
+- Advanced BMS Logic (such as register & variable management) are not supported.

+## Advanced Features
+- Timing Track & CIT Generation
+  - This program allows the generation of Timing Tracks, which are BMS files that only contain information on where the song beats are, as well as Chord Selection from a CIT.
+  - This program is capable of generating a Timing Track without a MIDI file being present.
+Simply type `_` as the MIDI filename, and you will be able to generate a BMS that is just a timing track and chord selection.
+- Audio Effects (Pitch Bend & MIDI Control Changes)
+  - Pitch bending is supported through the MIDI standard for pitch changes
+  - The converter supports the following MIDI effects (All of which only apply to the BMS Track that they are actually in)
+    - MIDI Control Change 1 (*CC1*) will set the **Vibrato Depth**
+    - MIDI Control Change 2 (*CC2*) will set the **Vibrato Rate**
+    - MIDI Control Change 7 (*CC7*) will set the **Master Volume**
+    - MIDI Control Change 11 (*CC11*) will set the **Expression Volume**
+    - MIDI Control Change 10 (*CC10*) will set the **Panning**
+    - MIDI Control Change 91 (*CC91*) will set the **Reverb**
+    - MIDI Control Change 92 (*CC92*) will set the **Volume Tremolo Strength**
+    - MIDI Control Change 93 (*CC93*) will set the **Volume Tremolo Rate**
+    - MIDI Control Change 94 (*CC94*) allows for **Transposition**